 In numerous episodes throughout the series, the capacity of passengers in both Fred and Barney's cars changes back and forth from seating two passengers to four passengers.
 See more »

 First season episodes incorporated an ad for Winston Cigarettes into the opening credits (this version of the opening was removed for syndication).
-Due to the decision to use a standard opening and closing for syndicated versions of the episodes, many episodes have incorrect closing credits.
-Some later episodes drop the "Meet the Flintstones" closing credits in favor of footage of Pebbles and Bamm-Bamm singing "Let the Sunshine In."
+Due to the decision to use a standard opening and closing for syndicated versions of the episodes, numerous episodes have incorrect closing credits.
+Sixth & last season episode debuted with, The Flintstones: No Biz Like Show Biz (1965) dropped the "Meet the Flintstones" closing credit song, in favor of footage of Pebbles and Bamm-Bamm singing "Let the Sunshine In." (a reminder of Fred Flintstone's dream, earlier in the musical program).
 See more »

 Was this review helpful to you?